 This theatrical feature film is the fifth of seven film and television installments of "Dragnet" after its original appearance on NBC Radio in 1949.
-Previously, there had been two television series, one in the 1950s, Dragnet (1951) and one in the 1960s and 1970s, Dragnet 1967 (1967), and two features, one a 1950s cinema movie, Dragnet (1954), and the other a 1960s tele-movie, Dragnet 1966 (1969).
-After this 1987 cinema movie, Dragnet (1987), there have been two more TV series, one in the 1980s and 1990s, Dragnet (1989), and one in the 2000s, Dragnet (2003).
+Previously, there had been two television series, one in the 1950s, Dragnet (1951) and one in the 1960s and 1970s, Dragnet 1967 (1967), and two features, one a 1950s cinema movie, Dragnet (1954), and the other a 1960s television-movie, Dragnet 1966 (1969).
+After this 1987 cinema movie, Dragnet (1987), there have been two more television series, one in the 1980s and 1990s, Dragnet (1989), and one in the 2000s, Dragnet (2003).

 The famous "Dragnet" catch-phrase "Just the Facts" was used as a promotional blurb/tagline for the picture.
 So was the pun and more generalized expression, "Thank God It's Friday", itself having been the title of a Hollywood movie about nine year's earlier (See: Thank God It's Friday (1978)).

 The spot where Joe parks his blue Ford police car in the beginning of the movie, is the 200 block of N. Spring Street.
 It is the West entrance to Los Angeles city hall.
 The exact spot where he parked is now a bus stop as of 2015.
 The street is one way south except for a north bound bus only lane.